 The Hudson Valley Performing Arts Foundation

 The Hudson Valley Performing Arts Foundation’s Chamber Music Series, kicks off our 2018/2019 season of world class music in the Mulder Chapel at the Warwick Conference Center!
 This first in a series of three Chamber Music programs will feature the entire Low Brass Section of the New York Philharmonic!
-Their Program of both Classical and Jazz inspired favorites along with a wonderful selection of Holiday Classics is sure to warm the heart and soul as we entire the Holiday season.
+Their Program of both Classical and Jazz inspired favorites along with a wonderful selection of Holiday Classics is sure to warm the heart and soul as we enter the Holiday season.
 The Mulder Chapel at the Warwick Conference Center is the perfect intimate setting to experience this exquisite music performed by world renowned musicians.

 MULDER CHAPEL at the Warwick Conference Center